dustinpfister/blog_posts/_posts/python-string.md

 ## 3 - Conclusion

 So far I have to say that learning python has been going pretty fast for me at least.
-However that might largly be becuase I have many years of experence working with javaScript, so much of this is just a quistion of how do I do x in python rather than javaScript.
-I am glad that I took the time to start learbning another language, doing so has resulted in me having more appreasheation for things that are more or less the same accross lanagues.
-There are some differences between python and javaScript when it comes to strings, but there is only so much, so this was a bit of a brease.
+However that might largely be because I have many years of experience working with javaScript, so much of this is just a question of how do I do x in python rather than javaScript.
+I am glad that I took the time to start learning another language, doing so has resulted in me having more appreciation for things that are more or less the same across languages.
+There are some differences between python and javaScript when it comes to strings, but there is only so much, so this was a pretty quick and painless process for me.

 Well that is it for now when it comes to strings in python.
-I am still fairly new with python myself as of this wrting so at some point in the future I will have to come back and edit this post as I start to pick pick up more when it comes to strings and python in general actually.
+I am still fairly new with python myself as of this writing so at some point in the future I will have to come back and edit this post as I start to pick pick up more when it comes to strings and python in general actually.